 The Department of Defense reported nearly 16,000 active, reserve, and civilian-military members resided in Connecticut as of December 2019.
 Each of these individuals must hold proof of insurance to register their vehicles.
 The good news is that once you show proof of insurance as an active duty military member, you can bypass certain fees associated with new/renewal registration, temporary plates, safety plates and the Clean Air Act.
 However, you'll still have to pay title and lien fees, vehicle or record transfer fees, duplicate registration, special plate fees and sales tax.

 Every Connecticut driver needs liability insurance.
 If you own a registered car but plan to abstain from driving for a while, you can drop liability coverage and apply for suspension of liability through your insurance company.
-The car remains registered but cannot be driven until liability insurance is reinstated.
+The vehicle remains registered, but you cannot drive it until you reinstate your liability insurance.

-If you have a car that is inoperable or in storage and don't want to pay any insurance at all, you can turn in its license plate to the DMV and place it on hold.
+If you have an inoperable car or a vehicle in storage and don't want to pay any insurance at all, you can turn in its license plate to the DMV and place it on hold.

 Proof of Insurance in Connecticut

-The state of Connecticut accepts proof of insurance in two forms: an insurance card or a Certificate Of Liability Insurance.
-You must show one of these two items if in an accident or if a law enforcement officer asks to see it.
+Connecticut accepts proof of insurance in two forms: an insurance card or a Certificate of Liability Insurance.
+You must show one of these two items if you’re in an accident or if a law enforcement officer asks to see it.

 Minimum Liability Insurance Requirements in Connecticut